runpod/docs/docs/pods/connect-to-a-pod.md

 sidebar_position: 4
 ---

-You can connect to a Pod through various methods, depending on your requirements and preferences.
+You can connect to a Pod through various methods, depending on your requirements, preferences, and templates used.

 ## SSH terminal

 Connecting to a Pod using an SSH terminal is a secure and reliable method, suitable for long-running processes and critical tasks.

+Every Pod contains the ability to connect through SSH.

 To do this, you need to have an SSH client installed on your local machine.